 What are night terrors in children?

-A night terror (or sleep terror) is when children suddenly get very agitated while in a state of deep sleep.
-Deep sleep is hard to wake up from.
+Night terrors (or sleep terrors) are when children suddenly get very agitated while in a state of deep sleep.

 Night terrors happen suddenly and often start with a cry or scream.
 They usually settle down in 10-15 minutes, but they can last longer than this.
 They don’t usually happen more than once a night.
-Sometimes they happen regularly for weeks or months, then go away.
+Sometimes they happen regularly for weeks or months and then go away.

-Night terrors might seem scary to you, but they don’t hurt your child.
-Children don’t remember them in the morning and aren’t aware of having had a bad dream or a fright.
+Night terrors might seem scary, but they don’t hurt children.
+Children won’t remember them in the morning and aren’t aware of having had a bad dream or a fright.

 What to do if your child has night terrors